hdShang/arxiv-daily/docs/cs-CV/2025-12-17/papers/251215508v1-off-the-grid-detection-of-primitives-for-feed-forward-3d-gaussian-sp.md

 ---
 layout: default
-title: Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting
+title: "Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting"
 ---

 # Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting